 · Collaborative, collegial, and student- centered leadership style.

 · Professional and ethical standards of the highest caliber.

 · Knowledge of, and appreciation for, the history of U.S. institutions of higher education, including HBCUs and other minority serving institutions.

 The Search Committee will accept confidential applications and nominations until the position is filled.
 Candidate screening will begin immediately.
-For best consideration, applications and nominations should be provided by March 3, 2014.
+For best consideration, applications and nominations should be submitted by .
 An application should include a letter describing interest in the position and relevant experiences, as well as a detailed resume.
 Individuals who wish to nominate a candidate should submit a letter of nomination, including the name, position, address, telephone number and email address of the nominee.
 The submission of materials as MS Word attachments is strongly encouraged.
 Applications and letters of nomination should be submitted to:

 Morgan State University

 1700 East Cold Spring Lane, Jenkins 343

 Baltimore, MD 21251